 As we can see from the basic diagram above, we have an “input” modulator signal and another “carrier” input signal.

 In the case of guitars (and other instruments), the modulator (labelled “input” in the picture above) signal will be the instrument signal, and the carrier signal will be a waveform provided by the ring modulator.
 The carrier signal is typically a basic waveform (a sine, triangle, square, sawtooth or similar).

 Basic Waveforms & Their Harmonic Content

 As an aside, each basic waveform has its own harmonic characteristics.
-A harmonic is an integer multiple of the wave/signal/sound’s fundamental frequency (note value).
-These harmonic characteristics will help us to better understand ring modulation are can be summed up in the following:
+A harmonic is an integer multiple of the wave/signal/sound's fundamental frequency (note value).
+These harmonic characteristics will help us to understand ring modulation better and can be summed up in the following:

 - Sine waves (green) have a single frequency (the fundamental).

 - Square waves (blue) have infinite odd-order harmonics (3x, 5x, 7x,.. the fundamental frequency) and each successive harmonic has less amplitude.

 - Triangle waves (red) also only have odd-order harmonics though the amplitude reduction of each successive harmonic is much greater.